kubeshop/tracetest/docs/docs/configuration/demo.md

 ![Demo Settings](./img/demo-settings.png)

-From this demo settings page you can enable the Pokeshop and/or OpenTelemetry Astronomy Shop demos.
-For each demo, you will need to tell Tracetest the location of the relevant demo's endpoints, adjusting the domain name / ip address and possibly the port to match your configuration.
+From this demo settings page, you can enable the Pokeshop and/or OpenTelemetry Astronomy Shop demos.
+For each demo, you will need to tell Tracetest the location of the relevant demo's endpoints, adjusting the domain name/ip address and, possibly, the port to match your configuration.

 ## Changing Demo Settings with the CLI